phpstan/phpstan/README.md

 ### Add non-obviously assigned variables to scope

-If you use the initial assignment variable after for-loop, set `polluteScopeWithForLoopInitialAssignments` boolean parameter to `true`.
+If you use the initial assignment variable after for-loop or while-loop, set `polluteScopeWithLoopInitialAssignments` boolean parameter to `true`.

 ```php
 	for ($i = 0; $i < count($list); $i++) {